-There’s a new live-action version of Disney’s The Little Mermaid coming.
-R&B singer Halle Bailey has been confirmed as the new Ariel, and there are rumours that Melissa McCarthy, Awkwafina and Jacob Tremblay (a.k.a. that kid from Room) are ‘in talks’ to star alongside her.
+There’s a new live-action version of Disney’s The Little Mermaid coming, with filming expected to start in the second half of 2020.
+R&B singer Halle Bailey has been confirmed as the new Ariel, Awkwafina will play Scuttle the seagull, Jonah Hauer-King will be Prince Eric and there are rumours that Melissa McCarthy and Jacob Tremblay (a.k.a. that kid from Room) will also join the cast.

 Other than that, little is known about the remake of the 1989 animated original.